KAIST-MIC-Lab/KAIST-MIC-Lab.github.io/_members/msRyu.md

 iris: 12654854 #IRIS, create if you don't have one
 researchgate: Myeongseok-Ryu
 description: "
-**Myeongseok Ryu** received the B.S. degree in Department of Mechanical Engineering from **Incheon National University**, South Korea, in 2023, and the M.S. degree in Department of Mechanical Engineering from **Gwangju Institute of Science and Technology (GIST)**, South Korea, in 2025.
+**Myeongseok Ryu** received a B.S. degree in Department of Mechanical Engineering from **Incheon National University**, South Korea, in 2023, and a M.S. degree in Department of Mechanical Engineering from **Gwangju Institute of Science and Technology (GIST)**, South Korea, in 2025.
-He is currently proceeding the Ph.D. degree in the Cho Chun Shik Graduate School of Mobility at the **KAIST**, Daejeon, South Korea, and a member of the MIC Lab.
+He is currently pursuing a Ph.D. degree at the Cho Chun Shik Graduate School of Mobility, **KAIST**, Daejeon, South Korea, and is a member of the MIC Lab.

 His research interests include **neuro-adaptive control**, **contraction theory**, and **online optimization**.